What to Wear in Sri Lanka: Female Packing List

 What Do Women Wear in Sri Lanka?

-You’ll see local women in Sri Lanka wearing a wide range of clothing.
-These range from traditional saris to more Western-influenced outfits.
+You’ll see local women in Sri Lanka wearing everything from traditional saris to modern Western-style outfits.

 ❌ What Not to Wear in Sri Lanka